Branch-and-bound for biobjective mixed-integer linear programming: Computational Analysis

-After generation of these instances we did some preliminary testing and discarded instances for which: (i) the Pareto set was a singleton, or (ii) the second objective was unbounded, or (iii) the MILP associated with either $f_1$ or $f_2$ took over 12 hours to solve.
-We then opted to test the performance of the various preprocessing procedures we tested in Section \ref{preprocess_test}, each set to a maximum execution time of either 5, 10 or 30 minutes.
-We then calculated the duality gap percentages after exiting preprocessing.
-The results of this test are displayed in the performance profile found in Figure \ref{prof}.
-Here ``ev'' represents the implementation of \textsc{PreprocessingMethod1} in which $\rho$ is calculated as a function of instance size, ``w0'' indicates \textsc{PreprocessingMethod2} with $\rho$ set to zero, and ``hy0'' indicates the hybrid preprocessing procedure with $\rho$ set to zero.
-The numbers following each of these represent the limits on execution time.
+After generation of these instances we did some preliminary testing and discarded instances for which: (i) the Pareto set was a singleton, or (ii) the second objective was unbounded, or (iii) the MILP associated with either $f_1$ or $f_2$ took over 8 hours to solve.
+In the end, 104 instances remained for final testing (2 each, originating from 52 single objective MILP instances).